tybruno/assertify/README.md

 * **Great Developer Experience**: Being fully typed makes it great for editor support.
 * **There is More!!!**:
     * [unittest_assertions](https://github.com/tybruno/unittest_assertions): Assertify is built on top of the `unittest_assertions`, which is a library that converts the assertions from `unittest` to standalone assertions.
-    * [assertify_predicates](https://github.com/tybruno/assertify_predicates): Is an extension of Assertify which allows for assertifying predicates.
-This is useful for validating variables or user input.
     * [descriptify](https://github.com/tybruno/descriptify): Descriptify is a library that contians helpful python descriptors.
 It uses `assertify_predicates` to validate various descriptors.

 ## Installation